 • Alyssa Zak

-“I am excited to work in a school that prioritizes the whole child.”
+“I love working in a school that prioritizes the whole child.”

 Alyssa graduated with a B.A. in Politics from Colorado Christian University and is working on an M.Ed. in Teaching at American University.